MuhammadAffan623/apdfmei/website/docs/getting-started.md

 ## Template

 The core of pdfme library are Templates.
-Template Type can be imported by both `@pdfme/generator` or `@pdfme/ui`.
+Template Type can be imported by both `apdf-mei-generator` or `apdf-mei-ui`.
 Templates are used everywhere.

 A template can be divided into two parts: a fixed part and a variable part.
 We call them basePdf and schema.